Strawberry season is here! I’m telling you, it will be hard to resist the smell of this beautiful Fresh Strawberry Bread in your oven.

 - Vegetable oil: Oil gives quick breads a lighter texture with more “separated” crumbs.
 You can also use butter, but it will be denser, kind of like a pound cake.

-- Buttermilk: No substitutions.
-This ingredient is required for the baking soda to “activate” and do its magic.
-You can also make your own buttermilk at home (see notes in recipe card down below).
+- Buttermilk: This ingredient is required for the baking soda to “activate” and do its magic.
+For substitutions, see recipe card.

 - Vanilla extract: For flavor.